BoscoHan/ECE493/README.md

 After cloning and installing all the packages, you can run the ``test_state.py`` file to play the game manually against the baseline agent.
 You can use the arrow keys and you will control the right agent.

+Note: Stable baselines is just a suggestion.
+There are other RL packages out with different deep learning libraries that can also be tried.

 ## Environments

 There are two types of environments: state-space observation or pixel observations for the slimevolleygym environment.
 We will only be using the state-space observation for this Assignment.
 This environment is labelled as `SlimeVolley-v0`.
 Look at the original repo and familiarize yourself with the state space, action space and the reward function.